Toggle menu

 Processing your application

-We'll receive your application immediately and you will be notified by email.
+We'll receive your application and you will be notified by email.
 You can track your case via the link in the email.

 If following a successful placing request you wish your child to return to their catchment school you will require to complete a new placing request.